Fire Management

 When fuel moistures and weather conditions create increased wildfire potential on Mt.
 Hood National Forest, public fire restrictions are put in place.
 These fire restrictions help reduce the chance of human-caused wildfire starts.

 Most wildfires in Oregon are caused by humans.
-Fire restrictions are always carefully considered and based on weather & data before being implemented.
 Usually, when entering fire restrictions, Mt.
-Hood bans all campfires – both in dispersed and designated campgrounds – but allows the use of propane stoves and other devices with instant "off" switches.
+Hood bans all campfires, but allows the use of propane stoves and other devices with instant "off" switches.
 Restrictions can affect where you are allowed to smoke, the types of roads you can travel, and if you are allowed to have a campfire.
 KNOW BEFORE YOU GO!

-Campfire restrictions exist year-round in three specific areas:
+Campfire restrictions exist year-round in these specific areas:

 - Mount Hood Wilderness fire regulation